Create

 })

-s.Exec("INSERT INTO public.mig_schema_versions (id) VALUES ('1')")
+s.Exec("INSERT INTO public.mig_schema_versions (version) VALUES ('1')")

 }

-If you run this migration and then rollback it, mig will not know how to rollback the INSERT INTO statement.
-So it will execute it, the problem that the table will be dropped and the INSERT INTO statement will fail.
+If you run this migration and then rollback it, mig will not know how to rollback the INSERT INTO

-To avoid this problem, you need to use the Reversible method.
+To avoid this problem, you need to use the Reversible

 func (m Migration20240502155033SchemaVersion) Change(s *pg.Schema) {